cognitect-labs/aws-api/doc/testing.md

   by the normal aws api client
 - as much as we'd love to, we have no reliable way to validate or generate responses that mimic those produced by AWS, therefore
-  - you must declare a handler or response map for every op that will be invoked during a test
+  - you must instrument a handler or response map for every op that will be invoked during a test
   - `client` will not validate the response payloads you provide